Gynecomastia Pathology Summary

 AUTHUR: John Koshy, M.D. from the location of plastic surgery, Baylor College of Medicine and the Department of Pathology.

-REVIEW OF ARTICLE: This is a question that every surgeon asks himself when removing tissue from the human body.
+This is a question that every surgeon asks himself when removing tissue from the human body.
 This tissue such as fat from liposuction or excised skin from a face-lift or tummy tuck is not at issue but any abnormal tissue becomes a question.
-Is it justified to send gynecomastia tissue pathology in men under 21 years old is the question asked by this article?
+Is it justified to send gynecomastia tissue pathology in men under 21 years old is this the question asked by this article?

-LITERATURE REVIEW..
 2,000 articles were reviewed.
 There were only 36 articles to discuss cases of adolescent Gynecomastia.
-Over a 35-year period 615 cases were examined.
+Over a 35-year period, 615 cases were examined.
 The average age of the patient being 17 years old.
 The pathology revealed six cases of cancer.

 CONCLUSION FROM THE STUDY:

 The incidence of abnormal pathology in adolescent men is rare.
-There seems to be little benefit in routine histological exam, and the current policy and procedures should be reviewed.
+There seems to be little benefit in the routine histological exams, and the current policy and procedures should be reviewed.

 gynecomastia.org does not give advice or options to try to produce educational and permission for its readers.